How does this medication work? What will it do for me?

 - signs of an eye infection (e.g., itchy, swollen, red eyes with discharge)

 - signs of clotting problems (e.g., unusual nosebleeds, bruising, blood in urine, coughing blood, bleeding gums, cuts that don 't stop bleeding)

 - signs of infection (symptoms may include fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness)

 - signs of kidney problems (e.g., increased urination at night, decreased urine production, blood in the urine, change of urine colour)

 - signs of heart problems (e.g., fast, irregular heartbeat or pulse, chest pain, sudden weight gain, difficulty breathing, leg swelling)

 - signs of liver problems (e.g., nausea, vomiting, diarrhea, loss of appetite, weight loss, yellowing of the skin or whites of the eyes, dark urine, pale stools)

 - skin and nail problems (itching, dry skin, rash, blisters around the nail, swelling, discolored, or detached nails)

 - swollen eye lids

-- symptoms of lung inflammation (e.g., shortness of breath, cough, chest pain, pain breathing, wheezing, tiredness, coughing up blood)
+- symptoms of lung inflammation (e.g., shortness of breath, cough, chest pain, painful breathing, wheezing, tiredness, coughing up blood)